 In this section we focus on curating links to useful resources about virtual events – including case studies of conferences and trainings that moved online at short notice.

-If you are organizing virtual events, you may also find our DEI Tip Sheet on captioning as well as our Tech Tip Sheet on how to deal with bad actors, a.k.a.
+If you are organizing virtual events, you may also find our DEI Tip Sheets on captioning and accessibility, as well as our Tech Tip Sheet on how to deal with bad actors, a.k.a.
 Zoom bombers, useful as you prepare:

 DEI Tip Sheet: Captioning, subtitles, and transcription for online meetings and events